 The 2014 short film by CGP Grey, Humans Need Not Apply, explores the implications of automation made possible by the advent of general purpose robots.
 Machines now out-compete humans for jobs like never before.
 The technologies involved are not necessarily new – they are simply cheaper.
 The bot revolution is akin to the technological shift from mainframe computers to the personal computer.
 This revolution is only beginning.
 Grey’s film draws an analogy between two horses dismissively discussing the advent of mechanical horsepower in the 19th century and sceptical perceptions around the significance of disruptive technologies today.
 The implications are profound.

-Whether it’s ultimately a disruptive technology like Uber that transforms the global economy next or autonomous bots, the biggest and most obvious questions that come out of the work of people like Kanter and Grey relate to schools.
+Whether it’s ultimately a disruptive technology like Uber that transforms the global economy next or autonomous bots, there will be implications for schools.
 If the society and workplace for which we are preparing young people are destined to alter radically, what does this mean for our education systems?
-Surely this is our Kodak moment?
+Is our Kodak moment?
 Educators are essentially futurists without a road map.
-Will it be enough to patch the existing systems, or does education need an Uberification-makeover of its own?
+Will it be enough to patch the existing systems, or does education need a makeover of its own?
 What will it take before disruptive technology truly disrupts schools, one wonders, or before schools themselves begin to lead the disruption?

 Thornton May, reminds us, “that disruptive technologies don’t just happen.
 They evolve.
 There is a window of opportunity to do something before the technology becomes truly disruptive.
 The digital photography window that Kodak failed to act within lasted more than a decade.
 How long is your window?”
 How much time, one wonders, do schools have left until they discover, like Kodak, that all that talk about the digital landscape was not mere scaremongering?
 As a recent article in The Guardian points out, it isn’t just manual labour that disruptive technologies are encroaching upon: “Data analysis work in areas such as advertising and finance is being outsourced to computers and even the authority of medical experts is being challenged: IBM’s Watson computer, which won the American TV quiz Jeopardy in 2011, is being used to diagnose cancer patients in the US.”
 Education technology advocate, Scott McLeod also articulates a compelling version of these changes.